the-rebooted-coder/Take-Notes-Web/README.md

 ## :information_source: About

-It is the Desktop Application inspired from the native Android App that Converts Text to Handwriting that looks and feels same as the text written by hand.
+It is the Desktop Application version inspired from the native Android App that Converts Text to Handwriting that looks and feels same as the text written by hand.

 ## :interrobang: Reason